MICK EVANS PHOTO LLC

 Avoid scheduling on grass-cutting day.

-If you or your community has a regular yard and landscaping schedule, try to schedule for 2-3 days afterward to allow for a trim but natural appearance.
+If a homeowner or community has a regular yard and landscaping schedule, try to schedule for 2-3 days afterward to allow for a trim but natural appearance.

 Check in with your neighbors.

-If it's appropriate, let your neighbors know about the shoot in advance.
-They may be willing to move cars out of their driveway, or temporarily remove distracting holiday decorations...
+If it's appropriate, let neighbors know about the shoot in advance.
+They may be willing to move cars out of their driveway, or temporarily remove distracting holiday decorations.

-In case of an aerial shoot, letting your neighbors know ahead of time can help avoid privacy and security concerns.
+In the event of an aerial shoot, letting your neighbors know ahead of time can help avoid privacy and security concerns.

 A FEW DAYS BEFORE THE SHOOT

-Changing some bulbs can be a pain to say the least...start now to get ahead of this big task!
+Changing some bulbs can be a pain to say the least...start early to get ahead of this big task!
+Try to maintain a consistent color temperature for all bulbs in any one room.

 Some windows are nearly impossible to clean without a giant ladder and a good life insurance policy...but do wipe the rest!
-Take good care of any reflective surfaces, as they will show dirt and streaks easily.
+Take good care of any reflective surfaces (appliances), as they will show dirt and streaks easily.

 Shovel snow from shadowy areas.

-Shoveling snow from shadowy areas 1-2 days ahead of time will ensure those areas are dry for the shoot.
+Shoveling snow from shadowy areas 2-3 days ahead of time will ensure those areas are clean and dry for the shoot.

 ON THE DAY OF YOUR SHOOT